 "I repeat, I order you to dismantle this barricade."
 He took a deep breath and went on.
 "And rebuild it on the other side of the corner with Cable Street!
 And put up another one at the top of Sheer Street!
 Properly built!
 Good grief, you don't just pile stuff up, for god's sake!
 A barricade is something you construct!"

-Made all the funnier that in the rush to construct the barricade.
-Some of the furniture they use includes an old man still sleeping in it.
+Made all the funnier that in the rush to construct the barricade, some of the furniture they use includes a chair with an old man still sleeping in it.

 Venturi and Selachii at the party — as Arch Enemies they agree on nothing, but etiquette demands that they are polite to one another and, at least at social gatherings, talk without getting into an argument.
 They solve this by only talking about things it's completely impossible for even them to disagree about: